Anyone can save with the right incentive, opportunity and information

 Employers who implement group retirement plans (either pensions or group RRSPs) should be acknowledged for their contribution to the financial security of their employees.
 The best plans are the ones that not only give employees the opportunity to forced savings but also the education and the incentive to participate.

 Opportunity is created simply by implementing a Group pension plan or group RRSP.
 Helping employees create forced savings through payroll deduction is teaching them one of the key habits of financial success – pay yourself first.
-In my 20 years in the financial industry, I’ve seen worked with successful retirees who consider their group retirement plan their key to success.
+In my 20 years in the financial industry, I’ve seen work with successful retirees who consider their group retirement plan their key to success.

 Education is the third key to helping employees achieve financial success.
 Giving people the opportunity and incentive is great but without good financial education and information, people’s actions can be misguided.
 Unfortunately, I think most plans fall short of providing good financial education.
 Most of the education happens from the plan sponsor reps who come in and teach employees about the plan and the product.
-Plan and product education is good but employees need more to become financially successful.
+Plan and product education are good but employees need more to become financially successful.
 They need to engage in their affairs and know how their group retirement plan fits into their bigger picture.